 Where you can't park caravans

 You can’t park your caravan on land when you don’t have the owner’s permission.

-- a road or verge or in a layby in a way that obstructs or could be a danger to other users of the road
+- on a road or verge or in a layby in a way that obstructs or could be a danger to other users of the road

-- how long you're planning on staying
+- how long you're planning to stay

-- what the land is normally used for and whether it's needed in the near future (for example, it's unlikely you'll be allowed to park on playing fields or land that is being developed)
+- what the land is normally used for and whether it's needed in the near future

 - any potential damage to the land